sourav-kundu/playwright-browserstack/README.md

 If you have already been included in the beta group, proceed ahead.
 Else, you can [reach out to support](https://www.browserstack.com/contact#technical-support) to get included in the beta group.

-You have to replace `YOUR_USERNAME` and `YOUR_ACCESS_KEY` in the sample scripts in this repository with your BrowserStack credentials which can be found in your [Account Settings](https://www.browserstack.com/accounts/settings) page.
+You have to set environment variables `BROWSERSTACK_USERNAME` and `BROWSERSTACK_ACCESS_KEY`.
+The values should be your BrowserStack credentials, which can be found in your [Account Settings](https://www.browserstack.com/accounts/settings) page.

 ## Run your first Playwright test on BrowserStack